2025 Kansas First-Time Homebuyer Programs and Loans

 Requirements

-- Minimum 640 credit score
+- Minimum credit score of 640.

 Pros and cons

-Do not need to repay the grant Various home types qualify Works with government-backed or conventional mortgage | Must meet minimum credit score Earnings must be below area-specific income limits to qualify |
+No need to pay back grant Various home types qualify Works with government-backed and conventional mortgages | Must meet minimum credit score requirement Earnings must be below area-specific income limits |

-FHLBank Topeka Homeownership Set-aside Program
+FHLBank Topeka Homeownership Set-Aside Program

 Requirements